Incident at Guangling: Aftermath

-Cao Pi died in 226 and was succeeded by his son, Cao Rui, as the new Wei emperor.
+Cao Pi died in June of 226 and was succeeded by his son, Cao Rui, as the new Wei emperor.
 In 228, Cao Rui ordered the general Cao Xiu to lead another invasion of Wu which led to the Battle of Shiting.
 Cao Xiu lost the battle after falling for a ruse by the Wu general Zhou Fang, who pretended to defect to Wei and lured the Wei forces into an ambush.
 In the subsequent 24 years, the Wei forces switched from their offensive approach to a defensive one, and succeeded in repelling a number of Wu invasions.
-After losing the Battle of Dongxing in 252, Wei never managed to make any territorial gains south of the Yangtze until its existence came to an end in 265, when the Jin dynasty replaced Wei.
-In 280, Jin forces launched a large-scale invasion of Wu and succeeded in eliminating Wu, thus unifying China under the Jin dynasty.
+After losing the Battle of Dongxing in 252, Wei never managed to make any territorial gains south of the Yangtze.
+In 280, the Jin dynasty (which had replaced Wei in 265) launched a large-scale invasion of Wu that finally succeeded in eliminating Wu, thus unifying China under the Jin dynasty.

 In fiction

 The incident is included in the eighth instalment of the Dynasty Warriors franchise.
-However, the incident is foretold as a battle, which defies the fact no violence occurred during the historical incident.
+However, the incident is foretold as a battle, which defies the fact that no violence occurred during the historical incident.